assert¶

 }

-Generated code for assert
+Generated code for assert¶

-expressions are fully generated into underlying code, where supported in ALFA.
+The assert expressions are fully generated into underlying code, where supported in ALFA.

 This is not applicable for some targets such as Avro or Protocol Buffers as those do not support such a feature.